 Members of ASH do not have a contract.
-Instead, members believe in helping one another share in their expenses per the specific sharing level chosen by the member.
-ASH helps people come together as a community and share each other's needs to the best of our ability.
+Instead, members believe in helping one another share in their expenses per the specific sharing level chosen by each member.
+ASH helps people come together as a community and share each other's needs governed by a neutral Board interested in the long-term sustainability of ASH.
 We have a common focus on the need, a personal desire to assist with that need, and a common commitment to voluntarily assist one another with that need.

 In order to get a different result in the health care challenges we all face, we must all come together and decide to take a different action.
-That is what the ASH Community is all about.
-ASH regularly consults with those in the health care arena to help with best practices for sharing in medical needs and to help our members with the personal tools to take actions that positively impact their health.
+ASH is surrounded by a team of experts who help initiate best practices for sharing in medical needs and to help our members with the personal tools to take actions that positively impact their health.